sqlmapproject/sqlmap/Usage.md

     | 4  | NULL   | nameisnull |
     +----+--------+------------+

 This switch can also be used to dump all tables' entries of a provided database.
-You simply have to provide sqlmap with the `--dump` switch along with only the `-D` switch, no `-T` and no `-C`.
+You simply have to provide sqlmap with the switch `--dump` along with only the option `-D` (no `-T` and no `-C`).

-You can also provide a comma-separated list of the specific columns to dump with the `-C` switch.
+You can also provide a comma-separated list of the specific columns to dump with the option `-C`.

 sqlmap also generates for each table dumped the entries in a CSV format textual file.
 You can see the absolute path where sqlmap creates the file by providing a verbosity level greater than or equal to **1**.

-If you want to dump only a range of entries, then you can provide switches `--start` and/or `--stop` to respectively start to dump from a certain entry and stop the dump at a certain entry.
+If you want to dump only a range of entries, then you can provide options `--start` and/or `--stop` to respectively start to dump from a certain entry and stop the dump at a certain entry.
 For instance, if you want to dump only the first entry, provide `--stop 1` in your command line.
 Vice versa if, for instance, you want to dump only the second and third entry, provide `--start 1` `--stop 3`.

-It is also possible to specify which single character or range of characters to dump with switches `--first` and `--last`.
+It is also possible to specify which single character or range of characters to dump with options `--first` and `--last`.
 For instance, if you want to dump columns' entries from the third to the fifth character, provide `--first 3` `--last 5`.
 This feature only applies to the blind SQL injection techniques because for error-based and UNION query SQL injection techniques the number of requests is exactly the same, regardless of the length of the column's entry output to dump.

 As you may have noticed by now, sqlmap is **flexible**: you can leave it to automatically dump the whole database table or you can be very precise in which characters to dump, from which columns and which range of entries.